-Snap-on has an \$800 million multi-currency revolving credit facility that terminates on September 16, 2024 (the "Credit Facility"); no amounts were borrowed or outstanding under the Credit Facility for the six months ended and as of July 1, 2023.
+Snap-on has an \$800 million multi-currency revolving credit facility that terminates on September 16, 2024 (the "Credit Facility"); no amounts were borrowed or outstanding under the Credit Facility for the three months ended and as of April 1, 2023.
 Borrowings under the Credit Facility bear interest at varying rates based on either: (i) Snap-on's then-current, long-term debt ratings; or (ii) Snap-on's then-current ratio of consolidated debt net of certain cash adjustments ("Consolidated Net Debt") to earnings before interest, taxes, depreciation, amortization and certain other adjustments for the preceding four fiscal quarters then ended (the "Consolidated Net Debt to EBITDA Ratio").
-The Credit Facility's financial covenant requires that Snap-on maintain, as of each fiscal quarter end, either (i) a ratio not greater than 0.60 to 1.00 of Consolidated Net Debt to EBITDA Ratio not greater than 3.50 to 1.00.
+The Credit Facility's financial covenant requires that Snap-on maintain, as of each fiscal quarter end, either (i) a ratio not greater than 0.60 to 1.00 of Consolidated Net Debt to the sum of Consolidated Net Debt plus total equity and less accumulated other comprehensive income or loss (the "Leverage Ratio"); or (ii) a Consolidated Net Debt to EBITDA Ratio not greater than 3.50 to 1.00.
 Snap-on may, up to two times during any five-year period during the term of the Credit Facility (including any extensions thereof), elect to increase the maximum Leverage Ratio to 0.65 to 1.00 and/or increase the maximum Consolidated Net Debt to EBITDA Ratio to 4.00 to 1.00 for four consecutive fiscal quarters in connection with certain material acquisitions (as defined in the related credit agreement).
-As of July 1, 2023, the company's actual ratios of 0.07 and 0.27 respectively, were both within the permitted ranges set forth in this financial covenant.
+As of April 1, 2023, the company's actual ratios of 0.08 and 0.30 respectively, were both within the permitted ranges set forth in this financial covenant.
 Snap-on generally issues commercial paper to fund its financing needs on a short-term basis and uses the Credit Facility as back-up liquidity to support such commercial paper issuances.
-As of July 1, 2023, there were no commercial paper issuances outstanding.
+As of April 1, 2023, there were no commercial paper issuances outstanding.